Genesis 4:5. How do You Respond When God Disappoints You?

 God was not arbitrarily playing favorites when He “had respect unto Abel and his offering” but “had not respect” unto Cain and his offering.
 Not at all.
 God isn’t like that (Acts 10:34).
 God is no capricious respecter of persons.
 He doesn’t play favorites based on age, appearance, economic or social status (James 2:1-9).
 The distinction God made was a matter in which both Cain and Abel had a choice.
 It was the choice of offering and what that said about the faith and character of the one presenting it (see Genesis 4:4).

 Now Cain didn’t think that was fair.
-He may have even reasoned theologically that since his profession of tilling the ground was the original God-given office for mankind, his worship and offering were therefore superior to his brother’s and at the very least should have received equal divine recognition!
-The more he stewed about it, the more sure he was that he had just cause to be upset.
+He may have even reasoned theologically that since his profession of tilling the ground was the original God-given office for mankind, his worship was just as good, if not superior to his brother’s, and worthy of divine recognition!
+The more he stewed over it, the more sure he became that he had just cause to be angry.
 He boiled inside, and that could be read in his countenance.

 Comments